 Jim’s clients include the American Public Power Association, the National Association of Telecommunications Officers and Advisors (NATOA), regional and state utility associations and municipal leagues, and numerous public and private entities in more than 35 states.
 Jim was the founder and president of the US Broadband Coalition, a large and diverse group of communications service providers, high technology companies, manufacturers, labor unions, public interest and consumer groups, educational institutions, state and local government entities, utilities, content creators, foundations, charitable institutions, and other organizations, that helped develop a national consensus on the need for a national broadband strategy and recommended the framework that was subsequently reflected in the Federal Communications Commission’s National Broadband Plan.
-He is also the co-founder and president of the Coalition for Local Internet Choice, a consortium of hundreds of public and private entities that are dedicated to removing barriers to the ability of local governments to play a major role in the critical decisions that affect their communities’ access to advanced communications capabilities.
-In addition, Jim served as a consultant to Google on its Fiber for Communities initiative and has been involved in several Gig.U projects.
+He served as a consultant to Google in Fiber for Communities project and participated in several Gig.U projects.
+He is also the co-founder and president of the Coalition for Local Internet Choice, an alliance of hundreds of public and private organizations and individuals that works to prevent or remove barriers to the ability of local governments to make the critical broadband infrastructure decisions that affect their communities.

 As a litigator, Jim has had first-chair responsibility in numerous cases involving complex factual, legal and policy issues, multiple parties, and large amounts in controversy.
 He also works regularly with multi-disciplinary teams of legal, financial, accounting, engineering and other technical experts to assist local and regional government entities in making comprehensive telecommunications plans, establishing state-of-the-art communications systems, developing strategic partners, and integrating right-of-way and zoning ordinances, franchises, licenses, pole-attachment agreements, contracts, forms, permits and other related documents.

 Jim is a frequent keynote speaker and author on communications matters, and he is the co-host of BroadbandUS.TV’s broadband television policy series.
-Several extensive interviews of Jim are available online, including a feature segment of C-Span “The Communicators” (12-14-08).
+Several extensive interviews of Jim are available online, including feature segments on National Public Radio and C-Span’s “The Communicators.”
 Representative written works include “Economic Development: The Killer App for Local Fiber Networks,” Broadband Communities Magazine (Nov-Dec 2014)(co-author); “A Practical Primer on Pole Attachments,” (APPA 2012) (co-author); “Report of the US Broadband Coalition on a National Broadband Strategy (September 2009) (co-author);” “Bigger Vision, Bolder Action, Brighter Future: Capturing the Promise of Broadband for North Carolina and America,” a white paper for the e-NC Authority of North Carolina (June 2008) (co-author); “A National Broadband Strategy: ‘Make No Small Plans,'” NATOA Journal (Fall 2007); “Eight Bold Steps to a National Broadband Strategy,” FTTH Prism (Jan.
 2007) (co-author); “America Needs a Fiber-Based National Broadband Policy Now,” FTTH Prism (Oct.
 2006) (co-author); “Deceptive Myths About Municipal Broadband: Disinformation About Public Ownership Impeding Progress,” Broadband Properties Magazine (May 2005); “Curbing Anticompetitive Practices By Cable Incumbents: If Not Now, When?”
 NATOA Journal of Municipal Telecommunications Policy (Winter 2004) (co-author).